MicrosoftDocs/azure-docs/articles/virtual-machines/ncv3-nc6s-nc12s-nc24s-retirement.md

 **After** **September 30th, any remaining** **tandard_NC6s_v3, Standard_NC12s_v3 and Standard_NC24s_v3 virtual machines (VMs) subscriptions will be set to a deallocated state.
 They'll stop working and no longer incur billing charges.
 The NCv3 will no longer be under SLA or have support included.**

-_Note:_ _This retirement only impacts the virtual machine sizes in the original NCv3-series powered by NVIDIA V100 GPUs._ [See Standard_NC24rs_v3 retirement guide](https://aka.ms/nc24rsv3migrationguide)_._ _This retirement announcement doesn't apply to NCasT4 v3, and NC A100 v4 and NCads H100 v5 series virtual machines._
+Note: This retirement only impacts the virtual machine sizes in the original NCv3-series powered by NVIDIA V100 GPUs.
+[See Standard_NC24rs_v3 retirement guide](https://aka.ms/nc24rsv3migrationguide).
+This retirement announcement doesn't apply to NCasT4 v3, and NC A100 v4 and NCads H100 v5 series virtual machines.

 ## What action do I need to take before the retirement date?